olivegarden888/Anvi_BlueStampPortfolio/index.md

 ## Description

- For my second milestone, I focused on building the robotic arm and connecting the joystick.
-The arm has three joints, so I used three servo motors one for each joint and also another servo so it can rotate.
-I also connected the joystick to the Arduino.
-Later, in Milestone 3, I’ll write the code that makes the arm move using the joystick.
+For my second milestone, I built a robotic arm with four servo motors.
+Each motor moves a different part of the arm: one turns the base, one lifts the bottom part, one moves the middle joint, and the last one controls the claw at the top.
+I carefully mounted the servos to match the arm's joints so each one could move a specific section.

+To make the servos move later, I connected each one to the Arduino.
+Servo motors need three wires: power (red), ground (black), and signal (white).
+The signal wires tell the servo what angle to turn to, so I connected those to specific digital pins on the Arduino that support PWM: Servo 1 to pin 7, Servo 2 to pin 6, Servo 3 to pin 5, and Servo 4 to pin 4.

+I also wired up a joystick to control the robotic arm.
+The joystick has two axes — X and Y — that detect movement when I push the stick left/right or up/down.
+These axes are connected to analog pins A0 and A1 on the Arduino so it can read the movement values.
+I also connected the joystick’s VCC pin to 5V for power and its GND pin to ground.
+In my next milestone, I’ll write the code that reads the joystick's input and moves the servos to match, so I can control the robotic arm by simply moving the joystick.

 ## Challenges